input-output-hk/PSG/docs/source/guides/mail_service_guide_gpg.md

 6. Sent email to recipient@mail.com

-7. Wait for reply message (with link to the file on AWS S3 and link to transaction in Cardano Explorer)
+7. Wait for reply message (with link to the file on AWS S3 and link to the transaction in Cardano Explorer)

-In case of success, you will get message in reply:
+In case of success, you will get a message in reply:

 ``` text
 Your message EMAIL_SUBJECT Thu Apr 29 11:56:34 GMT 2021 was processed successfully.